kamtoeddy/ivo/README.md

 ### Ignore update

-This rule can be static or dynamic (on schema options and on some the fields) and if applied, the field will always be ignored from the partial input struct if provided at during updates.
+This rule is a way (static or dynamic, depending on the field) of specifing whether or not some fields should be ignored from the partial input struct if provided at during updates.

 ### Readonly